newling/rocm-libraries/shared/race-emulator/README.md

 The emulator performs numerically validated emulation (f16/bf16 arithmetic is promoted to f32) while tracking all memory events and detecting race conditions in both LDS and vector registers.
-A 128×128×8192 f16 single-workgroup GEMM kernel
-(TensileLite, gfx1151)
-completes in approximately 0.1 seconds on a single CPU thread, including all race checking.
+A 128×128×8192 f16 single-workgroup GEMM kernel (TensileLite) completes full numerical emulation in approximately 0.1 seconds on a single CPU thread, including all race checking.
 Since workgroups are independent, multi-workgroup kernels parallelize naturally across CPU threads.

 Each assembly line is compiled into a C++ lambda on first encounter and cached, so loop bodies avoid reparsing on subsequent iterations.